Find a Yacht

 For Greece, Croatia, Italy, France and Montenegro: yes!
 We have live availability and pricing, so just go ahead and book – you don’t need to contact us for a quote.

 For the UK: not yet – we’re working on this, but for now, we can only confirm the booking after we have checked the availability of the yacht with our charter partners.
 This usually takes less than 24 hours, but please be patient.

 Prices are set by each individual yacht owner, since they are the ones who own the boats – so we can’t do anything about the prices.
 However, the back-end of the system is quite sophisticated, and allows them to set different prices depending upon the time of year it is, whether there are any big local events going on, how many days you are chartering it for, etc… so changing the dates could have an effect on the price of the booking.

-Charters listed on our site in Greece and Croatia give the week-long only price, so if you’re interested in booking a short or long charter which isn’t a multiple of weeks, then contact our team via our freephone hotline or LiveChat.
+Charters listed on our site in Greece, Croatia, Italy, France and Montenegro give the week-long only price, so if you’re interested in booking a short or long charter which isn’t a multiple of weeks, then contact our team via our freephone hotline or LiveChat.

 We’re confident that we have the best prices on the market, and we’ll gladly beat any genuine quote that’s better than ours (if you can find one).

 We accept all major debit and credit cards, which means that you can book rightaway.

 Normally, we’ll take the 50% deposit by debit or credit card, and request you pay the final balance by bank transfer to minimise bank transfer fees.
 If youre not 100% certain, or need some time to pull together or run things by your crew, then you can reserve a boat for just €20 for 48 hours (which counts towards your deposit if you choose to go ahead and book the boat).